 A burger?!
 Forgetting about the calories and cholesterol, do you know how environmentally wasteful meat is?
 And don’t even talk to me about veal.
 I don’t care how good veal parmigiana tastes.
 Just picture those calves in crates!
 Corporate food?!
 Do you know how much pesticide, how many GMOs, how many jobs have been killed by factory farming, and then the companies process the food with chemicals and load them with salt.
 Eat local, fair-trade, organic, sustainable vegetables and some fruit.

 Conversation.
 Even among friends, we can’t fully relax.
 We must remain vigilant to committing even a microaggression.
 No less than the president of the University of California Janet Napolitano warned against, for example, asking "Where are you from?"
 (That's deemed xenophobic) or saying “I believe the most qualified person should get the job.”
-(That doesn't acknowledge that racism and sexism could keep certain groups from being the most qualified.)
+(That doesn't acknowledge that racism and sexism could keep certain people from being the most qualified.)

 And at workplace relaxations such as the water cooler and even at a TGIF, one comment, even a joke, that one listener perceives as having crossed The Line, risks your getting a call from HR, or worse.
 You must be vigilant, without relent, from the moment you leave the shower.

 Relaxing in front of the TV.
 They warn, “Sitting is the new smoking.”
 Want to watch a sitcom?
 The intelligentsia guilt-trips us for watching “the boob tube.”
 PBS, CNN, and MSNBC, however, are acceptable.
+Fox is verboten.